Run database code

 Run statements from an open file

-In PhpStorm, you can open and run an SQL file.
-Limitation for the SQL file size is 20 MB.
+In PhpStorm, you can open and run a file.
+Limitation for the file size is 20 MB.
 When you open a file that is larger than 20 MB, you see only first 2.5 MB of the file.

 Press Ctrl+Enter or select Execute from the context menu.

-(Optional) If the SQL file is not connected to a data source, select or create a connection session in the Sessions window.
+(Optional) If the SQL file is not connected to a data source, select or create a connection session in the <session> list.
 For more information about sessions, see Managing connection sessions.

 Run an SQL file from a hard drive